 For many people outside the business, PR remains something of a dark art.
 Often they have a vague idea that by dressing up the facts and doing favours for our journalist friends, we are somehow able to manipulate what the papers say.
 Even among those that have some understanding of what we do, a number of myths endure.
 Here are just a few of them.

 Sometimes clients will ask us for some quick publicity to support a sales promotion or help bolster attendance at an event.
 If only it were that easy.
 Unless there is some intrinsic news, value PR is not suited to activities with short-term goals.

 In some circumstances, it may even be counter-productive.
-PR is all about reputation.
+Cybersecurity PR is all about reputation.
 It is hard-won and requires careful cultivation over an extended period of time.
-PR is not easy chiefly because as PRs we can only manage what is in our power to manage.
+PR is not easy chiefly because it’s often not in our control.

 There will always be outside factors that we cannot control – daily news agendas, major breaking stories, reporting staff shortages and so on.
 All of these have the potential to reduce the extent of a story’s impact.
 It’s one reason PR always keeps us on our toes, ensuring the pressure is relentless.

 In cybersecurity, opportunities for even the faintest brush with glamour are few and far between.
 The closest we might come is to be invited to a black-tie awards ceremony with a shortlisted client or travel with a press party to some conference overseas.